xnd-project/umem/README.md

 mmap, memory pools, etc).

 The core part of UMEM is written in C for efficency but using OOP design to be easily extensible.
+UMEM provides also C++ API that usage is highly recommended for C++ programs.

-Plans are providing the core part also in C++ and interfacing UMEM to high-level scripting languages such as Python, etc.
+Plans are interfacing UMEM to high-level scripting languages such as Python, etc.

 ## UMEM memory model